sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : NTFS filesystem libraries and utilities
+Short desc    : NTFS filesystem libraries and utilities
 URL          : http://www.ntfs-3g.org/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The ntfsprogs package currently consists of a library and utilities such as
+Descript     : The ntfsprogs package currently consists of a library and utilities such as
              : mkntfs, ntfscat, ntfsls, ntfsresize, and ntfsundelete (for a full list of
              : included utilities see man 8 ntfsprogs after installation).
 ```